Watersound Closings & Escrow

 - Boundary or survey disputes

 The above items are just a few of the potential problems that could unexpectedly arise.
-Even if a title defect doesn’t cause an owner to lose the property altogether, it could make it impossible or extremely difficult sell the property.
-If an owner were forced to defend his/her property rights in court, the cost would be much, much greater than the cost of the one-time premium for an Owner’s Policy of Title Insurance.
+Even if a title defect doesn’t cause an owner to lose the property altogether, it could make it impossible or extremely difficult to sell the property.
+If an owner were forced to defend his/her property rights in court, the cost would be significantly greater than the cost of the one-time premium for an Owner’s Policy of Title Insurance.

 Why Are There Separate Title Policies for Owners and Lenders?